rt6/spark-zeppelin/README.md

 - Master listens on `7077` for job submission and spark slaves
 - Slave web UI is `8081`
 - Slave also uses a random port to talk to the Driver Program (Spark Context)
-- Master communicates to slave via SSH.
+- SSH access can be setup between master and slaves to start/stop the cluster using shell script on master (sbin/start-slaves.sh)
 - Master URL looks like this  `spark://hostname:7077`
-- Spark context (Driver program) also has a WebUI at port `4040`
+- Spark context (Driver program) also has a WebUI at port `4040` so you view the event timeline.

 ## Setup Standalone mode